frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-period.md

 <img class="screenshot" alt="Leave Period"
 	src="{{docs_base_url}}/assets/img/human-resources/leave-period.png">

+## 3. Granting leave using Leave Period

+> In version 12, leaves could be granted via Leave Period through the "Grant Leaves" button.
+In version 13, leaves will be granted using [Leave Policy Assignment](/docs/user/manual/en/human-resources/leave-policy-assignment).

 Once the information is saved, the Leave Period will also be used as a tool to help you grant leaves for a category of employees.

 The **Grant** button will generate Leave Allocations based on the [Leave Policy](/docs/user/manual/en/human-resources/leave-policy) applicable to each Employee.
 You can allocate leaves based on [Employee Grade](/docs/user/manual/en/human-resources/employee-grade), [Department](/docs/user/manual/en/human-resources/department) or [Designation](/docs/user/manual/en/human-resources/designation) as shown below.